FrontFin/mesh-web-sdk/packages/link/README.md

 # @meshconnect/web-link-sdk

-JS library for integrating with Mesh Connect
+A client-side JS library for integrating with Mesh Connect

 ### Install